Simple, affordable life insurance quotes.

 What life insurance won’t provide*

-While life insurance is a flexible and dependable financial tool, there are some things that it will not provide.
+While insurance is a flexible and dependable financial tool, there are some things that it will not provide.
 For example, policy exclusions are situations where the insurance company will not pay out benefits.

 One of the most common exclusions found in life insurance is the suicide clause.
 Although there are some life insurance policies that will allow for the payment of benefits – even in the event of suicide by the insured – this is not the case with all plans.